 Important COVID-19 advice for DPIPWE Volunteers

-Before a DPIPWE volunteer program recommences, the program must comply with the DPIPWE COVID-19 Safe Plan, including ensuring appropriate control measures are in place.
+All DPIPWE volunteer programs must comply with the DPIPWE COVID-19 Safe Plan, including ensuring appropriate control measures are in place.
 To find out more about the Tasmanian Government's Safe Workplaces Framework, refer to the WorkSafe Tasmania website.

 Consult with us

 Where a COVID-19 Action Plan has been developed, please ensure that firstly, you review whether your volunteer participation is supported in accordance with the medical advice received.
-Secondly, ensure that any control measures are discussed with your DPIPWE Representative, so that the Department can reasonably manage the risk to you of contracting Coronavirus.
+Secondly, ensure that any control measures are discussed with your DPIPWE Representative so that the Department can consider how we reasonably manage your participation.

-It is important that all workers manage their own health and safety, and that of others by being vigiliant, adhering to any updated advice and by taking immedicate preventative steps should the situation change.
+It is important that all workers manage their own health and safety, and that of others by being vigilant, adhering to any updated advice, and taking immediate preventative steps should the situation change.

 We reserve the right to amend volunteer programs and participation in accordance with any updated Public Health advice and/or any individual COVID-19 Action Plans.

 Becoming an authorised DPIPWE volunteer

 The Department of Primary Industries, Parks, Water and Environment (DPIPWE) is fortunate to work alongside thousands of skilled volunteers right across the State of Tasmania.